 11 December Ordinary Council Meeting

-Get the Business Paper for the Council Meeting to be held on Tuesday, 27 August.
+Get the Business Paper for the Council Meeting held on Tuesday, 26 November.

 Council normally meets every fourth Tuesday at the Council Chambers in Civic Place, Katoomba, between the end of January and mid-December.
 Get the meeting schedule and links to Business Papers here.